stvlange/stvlange.github.com/_posts/2014-12-11-Don't Take It For Granted.markdown

 I had a suspicion that was confirmed when I saw where the vehicles were focused on -- Our next door neighbor's house.
 We knew that the husband had some heart related health problems but a change in lifestyle seemed to be keeping those problem at bay.

 I would later learn that he passed away that night in his chair.
 He looked to be asleep, his wife and children were there.
 My wife and I were both in shock.
-I know in that instant we both thought about the pain and suffering that Lois and her children were going through.
+I know in that instant we both thought about the pain and suffering that their family must was going through.
 I know we both envisioned how we would feel if this tragedy has befallen our family.

 This sucks is so many ways.
 My thoughts and prayers go out to them tonight.